MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/setup.md

 # Setup

+MuseBox Server is provided as an executable file.

+If you will use the pre-built image, the executable file is in `~/makarenalabs/musebox-demo` called `MuseBox`.

-MuseBox Server is provided as an executable file present in `/usr/local/bin`, called `MuseBoxServer`.
+If you will install MuseBox on your petalinux image, the executable file is in `/usr/local/bin`, called `MuseBoxServer`.

+# Pre-built image
+If you want to use the pre-built image, you only need to flash the image on a SD card with common image burner.
+We suggest BalenaEtcher as SD image burner.

+# Installation on your Petalinux image
+If you want to install MuseBox on top of your current petalinux image, follow those steps

 ## Prerequisites
  - Petalinux 2021.1 image
  - PYNQ v2.7 (following steps)
  - Valid license provided by MakarenaLabs SRL

 ## Step 1: PYNQ installation